HairingX/modbus_event_connect/README.md

             return MyModbusDevice

     class MyModbusTCPEventConnect(ModbusTCPEventConnect):
         _attr_adapter = MyModbusDeviceAdapter()
     ```

 ## Documentation
 ### Client Capabilities

-The Modbus EventConnect offers a range of methods to facilitate seamless interaction with Modbus devices.
+The Modbus Event Connect offers a range of methods to facilitate seamless interaction with Modbus devices.
 Key features include:

 - **Subscribe**: Easily subscribe to data points and receive updates.
 - **Unsubscribe**: Manage your subscriptions effortlessly.
 - **Comprehensive Methods**: A variety of methods to handle different Modbus operations.

-Let the EventConnect handle the communication, allowing you to focus on responding to changes and managing your Modbus devices efficiently.
+Let the Event Connect handle the communication, allowing you to focus on responding to changes and managing your Modbus devices efficiently.

 ## Disclaimer

 Modbus Event Connect is provided "as is", without warranty of any kind.
 The authors and contributors are not responsible for any damage or data loss that may occur from using this library.
 Users are solely responsible for ensuring the proper and safe operation of their Modbus devices.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.